Quality Assurance Scheme (QAS) Committee – Lay member

 Reporting

-Committee members will report to the Lay Chair, who reports to the Regulatory Board.
+Committee members report to the Lay Chair, who reports to the Regulatory Board.

 Person specification

-• Will usually have a minimum of 5 years recent experience of working in a relevant professional or other environment
+• Must have a minimum of 5 years recent experience of working in a relevant professional or other environment

-• Excellent oral communication skills, including proven ability to work effectively with others as part of a team
+• Excellent oral communication skills, and the ability to work effectively as part of a team

-• Able to demonstrate a good knowledge and understanding of ethical issues affecting professions
+• A solid understanding of ethical issues affecting professions

-• Have a good understanding and working knowledge of good practice in terms of quality assurance policies and procedures including, but not limited to: conflicts of interest, work review, speaking up, and complaints handling.
+• Have working knowledge of good practice in terms of quality assurance policies and procedures including, but not limited to: conflicts of interest, work review, speaking up, and complaints handling.

-• Experience of dealing with accreditation schemes and application processes for kite marks
+• Experience with accreditation schemes or kite mark processes

-• Experience of drafting and/or implementing quality assurance processes and procedures in a professional services environment
+• Experience designing or implementing quality assurance procedures

-• Experience of working with actuaries or other financial services professionals
+• Experience working with actuaries or other financial services professionals

-• Experience of instructing, using or relying upon actuarial work.
+• Experience instructing, using, or relying upon actuarial work

 Benefits of participating